cornerstone-data/methods/ModelRequirements.md

 - Calculate CO2e using IPCC AR6 GWPs
 - Be useable with import emission factors that are consistent in scope (classification, year, boundaries) and separate clearly domestic and imported requirements in impact calculations

+### US State Models

+- State-based two region models for 50 states (and potentially D.C.)
+- ~70 commodities, using the BEA summary schema with some reclassifications
+- 2012 - 2023 time series
+- Derived from national BEA summary tables
+- GHG extension with at least as many sectors as the model itself, unique for each model year
+- Calculate CO2e using IPCC AR6 GWPs